Model Template

 eos identifiers are automatically assigned at repository creation.
 Please do not modify them.

-The metadata.json file
+The metadata.yml file

-The .json fields are constrained by certain parameters.
+The YAML fields are constrained by certain parameters.
 If they do not adhere to the minimal quality standards, the Pull Request will be rejected and an explanatory message will be available on the GitHub Action.
 Below we try to provide a comprehensive overview of the metadata accepted:

 Identifier: the eos identifier described above.
 It will be automatically filled in.
 Do not modify.